AdobeDocs/adobe-connect-sdk/src/pages/guides/development_considerations/index.md

 # Development Considerations

-Learn about the development considerations while using Adobe Connect SDK to develop custom pods.
+Learn about the development considerations while using Adobe Connect SDK to develop Custom Pods.

 Broadly speaking, there are two types of custom pods that you can create: